rnabioco/valr/cran-comments.md

     libs   9.7Mb

   This package uses Rcpp, which creates a large shared library on linux.
-  This note is not present on OS X or windows.
+  This note is not present on OS X or windows (appveyor or win-builder).

 * This is a new release.